 The new piece of her wardrobe was a red tartan scarf.
 The print of the scarf matches with her Emilia Wickstead Pris Pleated Tartan Flannel Skirt so I guess it could be from the same label.
 I will update the post once we have any confirmation.

-The Duchess of Cambridge was wearing her suede long boots that she wore on Sunday at the beginning of the tour then yesterday in Edinburgh.
+The Duchess of Cambridge was wearing her suede long boots that she wore on Sunday at the beginning of the tour and then yesterday in Edinburgh.
 Many Royal Watching Fashion experts believe they are Ralph Lauren Collection Black Suede High Heel Boot.

 The Duchess of Cambridge was wearing Cornelia James Emilie Classic Leather Gloves.
 Thanks to Barbara Malgina on Twitter for the id.